Skip to content

 ./nodebb setup

 A series of questions will be prompted with defaults in parentheses.
 The default settings are for a local server listening on the default port 4567 with a MongoDB instance listening on port 27017.
 When prompted for the mongodb username and password, enter nodebb, and the password that you configured earlier.
 Once connectivity to the database is confirmed the setup will prompt that initial user setup is running.
 Since this is a fresh NodeBB install a forum administrator must be configured.
-Enter the desired administrator information.
+Enter the desired administrator information (this is what you will log into your forum with).
 This will culminate in a NodeBB Setup Completed message.

 Note: When entering your site URL, make sure it is exactly what you plan on accessing your site at.
 If you plan on visiting http://example.org to open your forum, then enter exactly http://example.org.